 04 – Prime Minister John Major wins his battle to remain leader of the Conservative Party.

-11 – Bosnian Serbs march into Srebrenica, forcing Dutch UN peacekeepers to leave, and precipitating the massacre of 7,000 Muslim men.
+11 – Bosnian Serbs march into the United Nations “safe area” of Srebrenica, forcing Dutch UN peacekeepers to leave, and precipitating the massacre of 7,000 Muslim men in what has been described as the worst atrocity in Europe since World War II.

 12 – A heat wave kills 733 people, most of them elderly, in one weekend in Chicago.